 Some blog posts provide analysis and commentary about why Sjogren’s is so neglected.
 Many patients find this validating and helpful.
 However, if this feels too upsetting and stressful to think about, you may want to limit yourself to core medical information for now.
 The main webpages mostly contain factual medical information.
 The blog posts feature a mix of opinion pieces and short medical topics.

 As much as I would like to answer questions about your individual situation,

-I cannot and will not offer individual medical advice or substitute in any way for direct care.
+I cannot offer individual medical advice or substitute in any way for direct care.